 Tenancy by the Entirety

-Depending on law, banks in some states may offer a restricted account known as tenancy by the entirety.
+Banks in some states offer a restricted account known as tenancy by the entirety.
 Only married spouses can create such a bank account.
-Though state law makes the particulars of these accounts vary in different locations, in general, a creditor of only one owner-spouse cannot go after funds in the account.
+Although the particulars of these accounts can vary by state law, a creditor of only one owner-spouse cannot generally go after funds in the account.
 The account features the right of survivorship and may require two signatures for withdrawals.

 - Medioimages/Photodisc/Photodisc/Getty Images